skhussain123/OPENAISDK-TEST_PREPRATION/Prompt-&-Context-Engineering/01-prompt-engineering/readme.md

 - Extract final answers separately from reasoning

 ### Self-Consistency
 Generate multiple reasoning paths and select the most common answer.
+Self-consistency is a technique in which an AI generates answers for the same question or task using multiple different reasoning paths, and then selects the response that appears most frequently or is the most consistent.
+This method is especially used when there may be variability in the AI’s answers, or when you want a more reliable and accurate response.
+It reduces uncertainty and improves the quality of the output.

 **Process:**
 1. Ask the same question multiple times with different phrasings